| | | | |

 Preheat the oven to 375 degrees.
 Coat a pie dish with cooking spray.

 Smash the shredded potatoes all over the bottom and sides of the pie pan, making sure to press them firmly.
-Spray with cooking spray and season with sea salt, freshly cracked pepper, and garlic powder, to taste.
-Bake in the oven for 12-13 minutes.
-Remove from oven and set aside.
+Spray with olive oil spray and season with sea salt, freshly cracked pepper, and garlic powder, to taste.

 Tomato, Spinach, and Dill Quiche with a Shredded Potato Crust